Some people are naturally stomach sleepers.

 The ideal pillow here will need to have built-in features to promote better cooling.
-There are various methods of keeping a memory foam pillow cool, and holes for ventilation is just one method.
+There are various methods of keeping a memory foam pillow cool, like ventilation holes, for example.

 Some pillows infuse cooling gel into the foam, while others simply have a gel layer on top.
 In our experience, all of these methods have about the same efficacy.

 Which method they use doesn’t really matter – so long as there is a cooling feature included.

-You’ll probably find multiple memory foam options – contour, shredded, ventilated, etc. – you just won’t find any that have a convenient flat shape for a belly sleeper.
+You’ll probably find multiple memory foam options – contour, shredded, ventilated, etc. – you just won’t find any that these features.

-Now that we have the parameters set about what an ideal pillow for a stomach sleeper should be, let’s take a look at the Belly Sleep Memory Foam Pillow for Stomach Sleepers, and see how it measures up to the required criteria.
+So, let’s take a look at the Blissbury Flat Memory Foam Pillow for Stomach Sleepers, and see how it measures up to the required criteria.

 Unlike traditional pillows that balloon up as you head towards the center, this pillow has a uniform sham across the pillow.
 And that shape is flat!